MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/New-MgServicePrincipal.md

     - `[AdminConsentDescription <String>]`: A description of the delegated permissions, intended to be read by an administrator granting the permission on behalf of all users.
 This text appears in tenant-wide admin consent experiences.
     - `[AdminConsentDisplayName <String>]`: The permission's title, intended to be read by an administrator granting the permission on behalf of all users.
     - `[Id <String>]`: Unique delegated permission identifier inside the collection of delegated permissions defined for a resource application.
-    - `[IsEnabled <Boolean?>]`: When creating or updating a permission, this property must be set to true (which is the default).
+    - `[IsEnabled <Boolean?>]`: When you create or update a permission, this property must be set to true (which is the default).
 To delete a permission, this property must first be set to false.
 At that point, in a subsequent call, the permission may be removed.
     - `[Origin <String>]`:
     - `[Type <String>]`: The possible values are: User and Admin.
 Specifies whether this delegated permission should be considered safe for non-admin users to consent to on behalf of themselves, or whether an administrator consent should always be required.
 While Microsoft Graph defines the default consent requirement for each permission, the tenant administrator may override the behavior in their organization (by allowing, restricting, or limiting user consent to this delegated permission).
 For more information, see Configure how users consent to applications.
     - `[UserConsentDescription <String>]`: A description of the delegated permissions, intended to be read by a user granting the permission on their own behalf.
 This text appears in consent experiences where the user is consenting only on behalf of themselves.
     - `[UserConsentDisplayName <String>]`: A title for the permission, intended to be read by a user granting the permission on their own behalf.
 This text appears in consent experiences where the user is consenting only on behalf of themselves.
     - `[Value <String>]`: Specifies the value to include in the scp (scope) claim in access tokens.
 Must not exceed 120 characters in length.
-Allowed characters are : ! # $ % & ' ( ) * + , - . / : ;  =  ? @ [ ] ^ + _  {  } ~, as well as characters in the ranges 0-9, A-Z and a-z.
-Any other character, including the space character, are not allowed.
+Allowed characters are : ! # $ % & ' ( ) * + , - . / : ;  =  ? @ [ ] ^ + _  {  } ~, and characters in the ranges 0-9, A-Z and a-z.
+Any other character, including the space character, aren't allowed.
 May not begin with ..
   - `[OwnedObjects <IMicrosoftGraphDirectoryObject[]>]`: Directory objects that are owned by this service principal.
 Read-only.
 Nullable.
 Supports $expand, $select nested in $expand, and $filter (/$count eq 0, /$count ne 0, /$count eq 1, /$count ne 1).
   - `[Owners <IMicrosoftGraphDirectoryObject[]>]`: Directory objects that are owners of this servicePrincipal.
 The owners are a set of non-admin users or servicePrincipals who are allowed to modify this object.
 Read-only.
 Nullable.
 Supports $expand, $filter (/$count eq 0, /$count ne 0, /$count eq 1, /$count ne 1), and $select nested in $expand.
   - `[PasswordCredentials <IMicrosoftGraphPasswordCredential[]>]`: The collection of password credentials associated with the application.
 Not nullable.